Notes on Speaking Invitations

 writing, and relaxing, and am at the point that business

-- When I'm in demand, my current range is zero to four
+- When I was in demand, my range was zero to four speaking

-speaking trips per calendar year, with two or three trips
+trips per calendar year, with two or three trips ideal,

 - I will sometimes combine two speeches in a single trip.